What Are Stems in Music Production?

-What are music stems?
+What are stems in music production?

-Ever heard the term ‘stems?’
+Ever heard the term ‘stems'?
 If you have, you might want to learn more, and if you haven’t, you’re probably curious about this mysterious term.
 Let’s get into it.

 What are stems?

-Music stems (or ‘song stems’, or just good old-fashioned ‘stems’ – you get the idea!) are a type of audio file that breaks down a complete track into individual mixes.
 This allows you, as a creator, to control each of the particular mixes for your production.
-Stems tend to break down into four tracks, commonly including the melody, instruments, bass, and drums.
+Stems tend to break down into four tracks, usually covering the melody, instruments, bass, and drums.

 When the song stems are played simultaneously, without any changes, the track should sound like the finished, mastered version – or at least as close as can be.
 This is why music stems are widely used by DJs and other artists when doing remixes.
-It’s simply a more manageable format to work with.
+It’s a more manageable format to work with.

 Song stems can also be used for video production and YouTube.
 With stem files, you can work piece by piece to add the track parts that align best with your video.
 Perhaps you want the music to build as you go, starting with just the drums.
 Or maybe there’s a particular set of instruments you don’t enjoy in a track, but everything else works perfectly.
 With stems, you can tailor the track to suit your needs.